Home » Posts tagged "Quotations"

 We few, we happy few

 I found myself reflecting on my last EU-related rebellion and some words spoken privately to me by a senior Conservative MP at the time.
 It put me in mind of Henry V, for better or for worse.
-In Act 4, Scene 3, once Gloucester, Bedford, Westmoreland, Exeter and Salisbury have agreed upon the fearful odds against them, the King enters and Westmoreland wishes that one ten thousandth of England’s idle were with them for the battle.
-The King responds: What’s […]
+In Act 4, Scene 3, once Gloucester, Bedford, Westmoreland, Exeter and Salisbury have […]

 Big Society quote of the day – Postrel

 Conserving only the underlying stable rules, while letting individual decision making drive change, is a concept that a century of technocracy has made foreign to most people.
-It does not fit neatly into the comfortable old left-right dichotomy and does not line up with technocratic assumptions about the powers and uses of government.
-It has a hard time making its case, because it promises only general patterns of improvement — spontaneous order and discovery — not specific results. — Postrel, […]
+It does not fit neatly into the comfortable old left-right dichotomy and does not line up with technocratic assumptions about the powers and […]